philjhowson/BrainTumorDetection/README.md

         x = x + skip_connection
 ```

-The DenseNet 162 model was unchanged, although I froze the majority of the layers.
-Resulting
+The DenseNet 162 model was unchanged, although I froze the majority of the layers, resulting
 in 972,160 trainable parameters, out of a total 12,486,145.

 The custom built model had a multi-branch architecture.
 Specifically, the input image was